Bertram Myron Gross

-Bertram Myron Gross (1912 in Philadelphia – March 12, 1997 in Walnut Creek, California) was an American social scientist, federal bureaucrat and Professor of Political Science at Hunter College (CUNY).
+Bertram Myron Gross (1912 – March 12, 1997) was an American social scientist, federal bureaucrat and Professor of Political Science at Hunter College (CUNY).
 He is known from his book Friendly Fascism: The New Face of Power in America from 1980, and as primary author of the Humphrey–Hawkins Full Employment Act.

 Early life and education

-Gross was born in Philadelphia.
+Bertram Myron Gross was born in 1912 in Philadelphia.
 He received his B.A. in English and philosophy and his M.A. in English from the University of Pennsylvania.

 Career

 In the late 1930s, he started as a federal bureaucrat in Washington.
 From 1941 to 1945 he was a staff member of a number of Senate committees.
-Here he wrote the Roosevelt-Truman full employment bills of 1944 and 1945, which led to the Employment Act of 1946.
+In 1940 he was appointed Chief, Research and Hearing for the Special Committee to Study Problems of American Small Business.
+With funding from the Carnegie Foundation of New York, he took responsibility for producing The Fate of Small Business in Nazi Germany, written by A. R. L. Gurland, Otto Kirchheimer and Franz Neumann.
+He also subsequently wrote the Roosevelt-Truman full employment bills of 1944 and 1945, which led to the Employment Act of 1946.
 From 1946 to 1952 he was executive secretary of the President's Council of Economic Advisers and was among those who advocated making Gross National Product a key measurement of the economy, which he later regretted.
 "I was one of the key figures pressing for it then.
 Who knew that pushing for growth would distort all human values and priorities?," he said.

-In 1953, he moved with his family to Israel, where he served as an economic advisor in the Prime Minister's Office and as a Visiting Professor at the Hebrew University, where he established their program in Public Administration.
+In 1953, he moved with his family to Israel, where he served as an economic advisor in the Prime Minister's Office and as a visiting professor at the Hebrew University, where he established their program in Public Administration.
 He returned to the United States in the 1960s and joined the faculty of Syracuse University in the Maxwell School of Citizenship and Public Affairs.
 In 1961–62, he was a Fellow at the Center for Advanced Study in the Behavioral Sciences, Palo Alto; and, in 1962–63, he was the Leatherbee Lecturer at the Harvard Business School.

 In 1970, Bertram Gross was president of the Society for General Systems Research.
 From 1970 to 1982 he was Distinguished Professor of Political Science and Urban Affairs at Hunter College and the CUNY Graduate Center.

 Personal life

-He was married to Nora Faine Gross and is survived by his second wife, Kusum Singh.
+He was married to Nora Faine Gross and was survived by his second wife, Kusum Singh.
 He was the father of four sons, including Nobel Prize winner David J. Gross.
-Since 1999, the Campaign to Abolish Poverty/Full Employment Coalition presents the annual Bertram Gross Award.

 Publications

-Gross has written several books and articles.
+Gross wrote several books and articles.
 A selection: